 A once prosperous medieval wool town, its links with this literary pair make it an interesting visit, and each have a museum dedicated to them, both well worth visiting.
 Take the time to have a stroll around this delightful village with its cluster of whitewashed houses and pretty courtyards full of flowers, and be sure to stop for a cream tea in one of the little tearooms.
 There are also four family and dog-friendly pubs to choose from if you prefer something a little stronger after a bracing walk in the mountains!

-Tarn Hows is one of the most visited and beautiful spots in Lakeland – a small mountain lake surrounded by an abundance of spruce, larch and pine conifers, it is the perfect place for a day out by the water.
+Tarn Hows is one of the most visited and beautiful spots in all of the Lake District.
+A small mountain lake surrounded by an abundance of spruce, larch and pine conifers, it is the perfect place for a day out by the water.
 Its paths, accessible to all, are dotted with grassy picnic spots where you can throw a blanket down and enjoy a well-deserved rest.
 The land in which Tarn Hows lies was donated to the National Trust in 1930 by Beatrix Potter and since then the location has been carefully maintained by the trust.

 It is often said that it is impossible to improve on the designs of nature, however Tarn Hows may be the one exception to that rule as the current tarn is mostly artificial.
 At the turn of the last century the landowner dammed the stream at the southern end of the existing pond, Low Tarn, flooding the valley and creating the stunning Tarn Hows that delights visitors today.